GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 * Click the `Add` button to select the file from which the users will be imported.
 The supported excel formats are `xls` and `xlsx`.

+* If an attribute has more than one value, separate the values with semicolons.

 ![image](../img/admin-guide/user/import-people_validate.png)

 * Click the `Validate` button to validate the user list.